CyberSecurityN00b/star/README.md

 For each new engagement, you should update the respository and re-run `./build-star.sh`.
 It is highly discouraged to use the same binaries between engagements.
 Node development is such that constants should not be expected to be the same between updates and a new SSL/TLS cert is generated each time as well.

-_Note: Until all features are developed, nodes will not enforce the requirement that connecting nodes have the expected SSL/TLS certificaiton.
+_Note: Until all features are developed, nodes will not enforce the requirement that connecting nodes have the expected SSL/TLS certification.
 Once development is completed, this will be implemented and batches of nodes will not be able to communicate with other batches of nodes._

 ## Concepts and Terminology